artecs-group/RVfpga-sim-addons/Computer_Fundamentals/RiscvArchitectureAssembly/README.md

 ### Lab 4

-Implement and test the following C program to determine which of two vectors is farther from the origin.
+Test in Ripes the following C program, that determines which of two vectors is farther from the origin.

 ```
 # define N 5